-The dominant Company applies the system provided for in Act 11 of 26 October 2009 and Act 11 of 30 June 2021, which governs Spanish Real Estate Investment Trusts (SOCIMIs), which in practice means that, provided that it meets certain requirements, the Company is subject to a Corporate Income Tax rate of 0% (Note 1).
-The amendment in Law 11/2021 imposes a 15% tax on profits not distributed through dividends, a circumstance that is not applicable to the Group in the year ended 31 December 2023.
+The dominant Company is subject to the regime established by law 11/2009, of October 26, amended by law 11/2021, of June 30, which regulates Real Estate Investment Trusts (SOCIMIs).
+This means that, under certain conditions, the dominant Company is subject to a Corporate Income Tax rate of 0% (Note 1).
+The amendment in Law 11/2021 imposes a 15% tax on profits not distributed through dividends, a circumstance that is not applicable to the Group in the year ended 31 December 2024.